Water Softener Installation Cost

 FAQs

-Do I need a permit to install a water softener?
+Do I Need a Permit to Install a Water Softener?

 In short, you do not need a permit to install a water softener in your home.
 However, there are several key regulations relating to the installation that must comply with the Water Regulations Advisory Scheme (WRAS).
 All of these regulations are covered in more detail in the relevant section above.

-Typically, water softeners will last between 10 to 15 years, but this depends on a variety of factors, such as level of use, amount of maintenance, and the hardness of water in your water supply.
+Typically, water softeners will last between 10 to 15 years, but this depends on a variety of factors, such as level of use, amount of maintenance, and the hardness of water in your water system.
 Do some research on the unit you plan on purchasing to find out what type of warranties and guarantees are offered to protect you over a certain amount of years.

 Ready to get a price for your home improvement project?